motiondivision/motionone/README.md

 # Motion One

 This is the Motion One monorepo.
-It contains the source code for all Motion One libraries, as well as framework-specific playgrounds.
+It contains the source code for all Motion One packages, as well as framework-specific playgrounds.

 ## 🕵️‍♂️ Source code